 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But another term is more memorable: “dead butt” syndrome.
+But another more memorable term is: “dead butt” syndrome.

 “When I call it ‘dead butt’ syndrome, patients grasp the concept right away,” says chiropractor Andrew Bang, DC.
-“I didn’t coin the phrase, but I like to use it.”
+“I didn’t coin the phrase, but I like to use it because it’s easy to understand.”

 In this syndrome, muscle tightness and weakness combine to create an imbalance.
 Constant sitting weakens the gluteus medius, one of the three primary muscles in the buttock.
 It also tightens the hip flexors.